 I’m talking about cropping in-camera here, not in front of your computer – no parents have time for that!

 Don’t be afraid to cut part of your child’s torsos or even face off with your framing if it helps the viewer’s eye to focus on what’s important.
+Some photography tips for kids portraits require a bit more creativity than with your usual photography sessions.

 It can feel strange to cut off a subject’s legs in a photo for an amateur photographer, who will usually try and include their feet and some of the ground too in every image.